PlayEveryWare/eos_plugin_for_unity/docs/upm_readme.md

 ----------------------------------------------------------------------------------------
 ## Integration Notes
 For best results, Unity 2020 is preferred.
+Installation of the Epic Game store is required.

 ### Installing it from a tarball
 1. From the Unity Editor, open up the Package Manager.